peiyaoooo/daily-recording/PaperList.md

 - [x] Deep HDR Video from Sequences with Alternating Exposures
 Description: align  the medium exposure (ME) frame to the low/high exposure frame (LE/HE) and then merge the aligned frames and origin frames with the learned weight to generate the HDR image.
 The flow estimaiton resembles to SPYnet and add some tone perturbations for robust performance.
 But the output aligned frame is warped via the raw frame.

+- [x] Deep SR-ITM: Joint Learning of Super-Resolution and Inverse Tone-Mapping for 4K UHD HDR Applications
+Description: fuse SR and tone-mapping in the pipeline.
+And firstly the work divides the image into the base image and detailed image and then learn the residual between the hdr GT and bicubic-upsampled sdr.
+Here, there are some confusion on the residual.
+The gap bewteen the sdr and hdr.
+Emmmm.

 # raw image processing